It is reported that a low-wing Vans RV 10 aircraft crashed

 they say, if the engine quits and no power is available.
 No

-wonder it is said that altitude is your friend.
+wonder it is said that altitude is

 I still prefer the Cessna high wing aircraft design which is very